scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 ### Response

-* `assetID` is the ID of the new asset that we'll have created.
+* `assetID` is the ID of the new asset that we&rsquo;ll have created.
 * `changeAddr` in the result is the address where any change was sent.

-Later in this example we'll mint NFT, so be sure to replace at least 1 address in the minter set with an address which your user controls.
+Later in this example we&rsquo;ll mint NFT, so be sure to replace at least 1 address in the minter set with an address which your user controls.

 ```json
 curl -X POST --data '{